grandsir/100DaysOfSwiftUI/README.md

 # What is 100 Days Of SwiftUI?
 It's free course which has been created by Paul Hadson.
-It's a new varsion (SwiftUI) of 100 Days Of Swift (which uses UIKit)
+It's a new version (SwiftUI) of 100 Days Of Swift (which uses UIKit)

 Footnote:  The all "100 Days" series serve one purpose: "Making a habit".
 So, this course gives you a habit at Swift and that's also why I used Paul's course to learn.